doubleppereira/libertad/README.md

 ## How to use it?

-The libertad API provides you with some decorators but beore you can use these decorators you are required to create them using a factory named `getDecorators`:
+The libertad API provides you with some decorators but beore you can use these decorators you are required to create them using a factory named `getDecorators`.

+The `getDecorators` factory needs an instance of the Redux `Store` and an instance of InversifyJS `Kernel` to be provided.

+After creating the InversifyJS `Kernel` we configured it.
+We created a dictionary that maps a type identifier with a Class or Value.
+The dictionary entries are known as “type bindings”.

+In this case, we use a binding to:

+- Map the identifier `"ActionsTypeIdentifier"` to the `actions` value.
+- Map the identifier `"SomeOtherDependencyIdentifier"` to the `SomeOtherDependency` Class.

+Since we are using InversifyJS, we also generated another decorator provided by the factory `makePropertyInjectDecorator`.

+Please refer to the InversifyJS [docs](https://github.com/inversify/InversifyJS) if you need additional information.

 ```ts
 import "reflect-metadata";